thylong/ian/docs-source/content/basics/configuration.md

 ### Config

-config.yml contains all the settings that are not specific to a project or one of Ian's feature.
+config.yml contains all the settings that are not specific to Ian's feature.
 This file is generated at the first run of Ian and can be edited at any time using Ian setup.

 It contains currently 2 variables like in this example: